United Daughters of the Confederacy: Southern Cross of Honor

 The Southern Cross of Honor was a commemorative medal established by the United Daughters of the Confederacy for members of the United Confederate Veterans.
-It was proposed at a meeting in 1898, with 78,761 crosses issued by 1913.
+It was proposed by Mary Ann Cobb Erwin at a meeting in 1898, with 78,761 crosses issued by 1913.
 The medal was never authorized to be worn on the United States Army, Navy, or Marine Corps uniform.

 Scholarships

 During the first decades of their existence, the UDC focused on caring for Confederate soldiers and their widows.
 When the numbers of Confederate veterans began to dwindle, they focused on their remaining objectives.
 Education of the descendants of those who served the Confederacy became one of the key interests of the organization.
 Some state divisions within the UDC built dormitories and sponsored scholarships, but there was no coordinated support for education by the national organization.
 The divisions were responsible for scholarships and building dormitories for women.
 At the 1907 General Convention, Caroline Meriwether Goodlett spoke of the shift in the UDC's focus.
 As monuments were erected, she "sat by ... thinking that the monument fever would abate."
 She believed that "the most thoughtful and best educated women" in the organization should have realized that the "grandest monument (they) could build in the South would be an educated motherhood."

 The UDC combined education with support of the military during World War II by establishing a nurses' training fund.
 Each scholarship provided approximately $100 per year for a three-year nursing program.
 When a scholarship was offered, local Chapters were encouraged to contact local schools to locate students who needed assistance to fund their education.